-- THAT the Agreement between the Town of Newmarket and the Corporation of the Town of Aurora May 10, 2021, a true copy of which is attached, be and same hereby approved for signing by the Mayor and Clerk. - THAT the Mayor and Clerk are hereby authorized and instructed to sign the same on behalf of the Corporation and to affix the Corporate seal thereto. - 3.
-THAT By-laws 2001-146 and 2001-147 being by-laws which established joint fire service between the Town of Newmarket and Town of Aurora, and any other by-law inconsistent with this by-law shall be, and the same are hereby rescinded on May 10, 2021 at 12:01 a.m. - THAT the provisions of this by-law shall come into force and effect 12:01 a.m. on May 10, 2021.
+- THAT the Agreement between the Town of Newmarket and the Corporation of the Town of Aurora dated XX, a true copy of which is attached, be and same hereby approved for signing by the Mayor and Clerk. - THAT the Mayor and Clerk are hereby authorized and instructed to sign the same on behalf of the Corporation and to affix the Corporate seal thereto. - 3.
+THAT By-law 2021-25 being a by-law to regulate the joint fire service between the Town of Newmarket and Town of Aurora, and any other by-law inconsistent with this by-law shall be, and the same are hereby rescinded on date XX at 12:01 a.m. - 4.
+THAT the provisions of this by-law shall come into force and effect 12:01 a.m. on date XX

-ENACTED THIS 10th DAY OF MAY 2021
+ENACTED THIS XX Day OF DATE

 John Taylor, Mayor

 Lisa Lyons, Town Clerk